Skip to content

 1. Open two or three social media accounts.

-If you don’t already have social media accounts, it’d be a good idea to open two or three now.
+If you don’t already have social media accounts, it’s a good idea to open 2 or 3 now.

-Some worthwhile networks are Facebook, Twitter, TicTok, Pinterest, and Instagram.
+Some worthwhile networks are Facebook, Twitter, TikTok, Pinterest, and Instagram.

 2. The profile